alt-magick/WAV-Editor/README.md

 Edit WAV Files as Spread Sheets

 WAV files are made up of a series of ampliudes from quiet to loud.
-Each sample has a amplitude represented by a numeric value.
+Each sample has a amplitude represented by a number.

 Multiple samples create sound waves that we recognize.